dwhiffing/fury/content/aar/bf/bf2/bf2_aj/body.md

 Fortunately, most of our fighters are ready and our pilots are well rested, so we should be able to generate a strong surge to meet them in the morning.
-The next warning is of an imminent threat; NATO missile boats are surging from Danish harbours, and will be attacking shortly\!
+The next warning is of an imminent threat; NATO missile boats are surging from Danish harbours, and will be attacking shortly!

 The radar operators on the orbiting Bear start calling in contacts almost immediately.
 There seem to be three main packs of them: a group of six up near Copenhagen, another half dozen down by the frigate we spotted earlier, and a group of four in between.
 They're moving east towards us, and they're almost in Harpoon range of our ASW groups near Bornholm.
 Bold and decisive action is required.
-Run away\!
+Run away!

 My small ships all turn and dash for the cover of the nearby Krivaks, hoping their SAMs will be able to knock down any incoming missiles, and